Introduction

 This documentation is intended to introduce the general user to the project, as well as to serve as a guide for anyone who may be developing software using Lido.

-Lido is the leading liquid staking solution - providing a simple and secure way to earn interest on your digital assets.
-By staking with Lido your assets remain liquid and can be used across a range of DeFi applications, earning extra yield.
+Lido is the leading liquid staking solution - providing a simple way to get rewards on your digital tokens.
+By staking with Lido your tokens remain liquid and can be used across a range of DeFi applications, getting extra rewards.

 - Staking pool.
 Protocol to manage deposits, staking rewards, and withdrawals.
 A separate one for every supported network.